IamJayPrakash/K6-Commander/README.md

 - **Local History**: All test configurations and results are stored in your browser's LocalStorage.
 No cloud database needed.
 - **Import/Export**: Easily back up and share your test history as a JSON file.
 - **Self-Hosted & Containerized**: Runs entirely on your local machine with Docker Compose for consistency and scalability.
+- **Accessible & Responsive**: Designed to be fully accessible (WCAG compliant) and usable on any device.

 ## 🛠️ Stack